 At least 5% of tickets to each game are always made available to Non Season Ticket holders.

 The Club endeavours to make all areas of the ground suitable for families but there are designated family friendly areas in all stands, which are close to entrances, exits and facilities.
 Specially trained stewards will be close by.
 In particular we recommend the Family Paddock, situated in front of the Main Stand, for families or those bringing young children to matches.
-A DVD guide to Prenton Park is available to supporters on request from the Club Shop.

 There are a small number of restricted view seats in the Main Stand.
 These are only sold in the event of capacity attendance and customers are notified prior to purchasing a ticket.